NVIDIA/modulus/examples/cfd/darcy_transolver/README.md

 ## Additional Information

+In the fixed case, extra data is needed for training and the data path should be added when Darcy_2D_fix dataset is constructed.
+You can download the data [here](https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-).

-More components are added for convenience.
-Validators calculate the loss between ground-truth and prediction, and visualize them in `mlruns`.
+More components are added for convenience. `Validators` calculate the loss between ground-truth and prediction, and visualize them in `./mlruns`.
 Below is a simple example of visualization.

 [![visualization](https://s21.ax1x.com/2024/09/26/pAlis3T.png)](https://imgse.com/i/pAlis3T)